fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * w3schools information on the matchMedia() js method at https://www.w3schools.com/jsref/met_win_matchmedia.asp.

 * w3schools information on using the addEventListener() js method to attach the "resize" event on the window object at https://www.w3schools.com/jsref/event_onresize.asp.

+* Answer by username ladhari to a question on Stack Overflow at https://stackoverflow.com/questions/20138049/redirect-user-to-another-url-with-django-allauth-log-in-signal for information on having seperate django redirects for sign up and log in.

+* Real Python information on using current user instance in the backend via request.user at https://realpython.com/django-view-authorization/.

 ### 11.2 Credits